 Refund policy: No refunds once registration is complete.

 Viewing policy: 6 months from registration for the class.
-Viewing time beyond the 6 months will result in a $25 fee for a two week viewing extension.
+Viewing time beyond the 6 months will result in a $25 fee for a 1 month viewing extension.

 List of Current Clinician Trainings:

 - Integrative Attachment Trauma Family Therapy: The Family Therapy Component of the IATP-C Model

 On Demand 9 Hour Video Course (Learn more and register HERE)

 On Demand 6 Hour Video Course (Learn more an register HERE)